mpdn/generative/README.md

 * Eigen3
 * Boost (also needs BOOST_RESULT_OF_USE_DECLTYPE to be defined)

-In addition, the examples have the following dependencies:
+In addition, the examples require Boost's program options library.
-* libpng
-* PNG++

 License
 -------